 Feminist.
 Engineer.
 Migrant.

-As your Senator for NSW, I bring my experience as an engineer and academic to parliament.
-I’m working to tackle climate change, inequality and divisive politics so we can all live a good life, no matter our bank balance or where we come from.
+As Senator for NSW, Mehreen brings her experience as an engineer and academic to parliament, working to tackle climate change, inequality and divisive politics so we can all live a good life – no matter your bank balance or where you come from.

 Now more than ever, we need Greens in the Senate to hold the major parties to account and make sure we strive for a compassionate and kind society and a political system where we care for the community and the environment, not the big end of town.